|

 The most time consuming part of performing object recognition or

-machine learning in large datasets is to find the closest matches
+machine learning in large datasets is often the need to find the

-for high-dimensional vectors among millions of similar vectors.
-There
+closest matches for high-dimensional vectors among millions of similar

-are usually no exact algorithms for solving this problem faster than
+vectors.
+There are usually no exact algorithms for solving this

-linear search, but linear search is much too slow for many
+problem faster than linear search, but linear search is much too slow

 algorithms that sometimes return a slightly less than optimal answer